Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 Basically the same as POST, but edits an exhibit in place.
 Raises a 404 if there's no exhibit with that ID.

+### Authorization

+You must be authorized as the creator of the exhibit.

 ## `DELETE /exhibit/{id}`